Georgina Weldon: Later life

 By the late 1880s Georgina Weldon's popularity had waned.
 By 1900 she had brought over a hundred cases to court.
 She was herself sued for libel and served a month in Newgate Prison in 1880 and six months in Holloway Prison in 1885.
 On her release from both prisons she was cheered by thousands of well-wishers.
 She kept her prison clothes and wore them while delivering public speeches on judicial and prison reform.
 In her latter years she was a paying guest for twelve years at a convent in Gisors in France, where she became a keen gardener and wrote her memoirs.
-She was thrust into the spotlight again through her association with the descendants of Karl Wilhelm Naundorff, one of a number of pretenders who claimed to be Louis XVII of France.
+She was thrust into the spotlight again through her association with the descendants of Karl Wilhelm Naundorff, one of a number of pretenders who claimed to be Louis XVII, the lost heir to the throne of France.
 The public ignored her book Louis XVII, or, The Arab Jew, and her eight volumes of legal memoirs.
 She took part in a series of séances during which she claimed to have contacted the recently deceased Gounod.
 Becoming increasingly impoverished, in 1905 she returned to London, where she began an unsuccessful libel action to clear her name with Gounod's biographers.
 In 1908, as 'Grannie Weldon', she published Cradle Song, Pussie's Christmas Song and The Song of the Sparrow.

 Georgina Weldon's final years were spent in London and Brighton.
-She lodged with a Mrs Gunn at 6 Sillwood Street, Brighton, and here she died on 11 January 1914.
+She lodged with a Mrs Gunn at 6 Sillwood Street, Brighton, and there she died on 11 January 1914.
 Her body was taken by train to Mayfield, where she was interred in the Dalrymple family vault in St Dunstan's Church.
-Her estranged husband, who in the meantime had been knighted, married his mistress Annie Stanley Lowe later in 1914 and died in 1919.
+Her estranged husband, now Sir William, married his mistress Annie Stanley Lowe later that year and died in 1919.